Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Introduction

 \subsection{Motivation}

-One possible way to adapt supervised as well as unsupervised learning methods to problems with missingness is to modify the \emph{distance} or \emph{dissimilarity measure} underlying the learning method, so that the modified dissimilarity measure uses the common observed features to provide approximations of the distances between the data instances if they were to be fully observed.
+As observed earlier, one possible way to adapt supervised as well as unsupervised learning methods to problems with missingness is to modify the \emph{distance} or \emph{dissimilarity measure} underlying the learning method.
+The idea is that the modified dissimilarity measure should use the common observed features to provide approximations of the distances between the data instances if they were to be fully observed.
 PDS is one such measure.
-Such approaches neither require marginalization nor imputation and are likely to yield better better results than either of the two.
+Such approaches neither require marginalization nor imputation and are likely to yield better results than either of the two.
 For example, let $X_{full}=\{\mathbf{x}_1=(1,2),\mathbf{x}_2=(1.8,1),\mathbf{x}_3=(2,2.5)\}$ be a dataset consisting of three points in $\mathbb{R}^2$.
 Then, we have $d_{E}(\mathbf{x}_1,\mathbf{x}_2)=1.28$ and $d_{E}(\mathbf{x}_1,\mathbf{x}_3)=1.12$, $d_{E}(\mathbf{x}_i,\mathbf{x}_j)$ being the Euclidean distance between any two fully observed points $\mathbf{x}_i$ and $\mathbf{x}_j$ in $X_{full}$.
-Suppose that the first coordinate of the point $(1,2)$ be unobserved, resulting in the incomplete dataset $X=\{\tilde{\mathbf{x}}_1=(*,2),\mathbf{x}_2=(1.8,1),\mathbf{x}_3=(2,2.5)\}$ (`*' denotes a missing value), on which learning must be carried out.
+Suppose that the first coordinate of the point $(1,2)$ be unobserved, resulting in the incomplete dataset $X=\{\widetilde{\mathbf{x}}_1=(*,2),\mathbf{x}_2=(1.8,1),\mathbf{x}_3=(2,2.5)\}$ (`*' denotes a missing value), on which learning must be carried out.
 Notice that this is a case of unstructured missingness (because the unobserved value is known to exist), as opposed to the structural missingness of \cite{chechik2008absent}.
 Using ZI, MI and 1NNI respectively, we obtain the following filled in datasets: